uom-cse-realitix/distributed-file-search/README.md

 ### Unstructured P2P

-Here, we can no longer lookup information deterministically, but will have to resort to _searching_.
+Each node maintains an ad hoc list of neighbors.
+The resulting overlay resembles a random graph: an edge hu, v i exists only with a certain probability `P[<u, v>]`.

-* **Flooding**: Node U sends a lookup query to all of its neighbors.
-A neighbor responds, or forwards (floods) the request.
-There are many variations.
+* **Flooding**: issuing node u passes request for d to all neighbors.
+Request is ignored when receiving node had seen it before.
+Otherwise, v searches locally for d (recursively).
+May be limited by a Time-To-Live: a maximum number of hops.

     * Limited Flooding (maximal number of forwarding)
     * Probabilistic flooding (flood only with a certain probability)

-* **Random walk**: Randomly select a neighbor v.
-If v has the answer, it replies, otherwise v randomly selects one of its neighbors.
-One variation of this is parallel random walk, and works well with _replicated data_.
+* **Random walk**: issuing node u passes request for d to randomly chosen neighbor, v .
+If v does not have d, it forwards request to one of its randomly chosen neighbors, and so on.

 ## A bit about UDP